cis-ds/course-site/content/homework/statistical-learning/index.markdown

 1. Load the Titanic data from `library(titanic)`.
 Use the `titanic_train` data frame.
 1. Estimate three different logistic regression models with `Survived` as the response variable.
 You may use any combination of the predictors to estimate these models. **Don't just reuse [the models from the notes](/notes/logistic-regression/#logistic_regression).**
-    1. Calculate the leave-one-out-cross-validation error rate for each model.
+    1. Calculate the 10-fold cross-validation error rate for each model.
 Which model performs the best?
-1. Now estimate three random forest models.
+1. Now estimate a random forest model with all available variables (excluding Name, Ticket, and Cabin).
 Generate random forests with 500 trees apiece.
-    1. Generate variable importance plots for each random forest model.
+    1. Generate a variable importance plots.
 Which variables seem the most important?
-    1. Calculate the out-of-bag error rate for each random forest model.
-Which performs the best?
+    1. Calculate the out-of-bag error rate.
+How does this compare to the 10-fold CV error rate from the logistic regression models?

 # Submit the assignment